Ideas certainly differ regarding the perfect holiday. Because of this, we specialise in customising tours to fit individual preferences and interests.

 The most frequent feedback we get from one week visitors is “wish we had booked a longer trip”.
 Extra nights along the way at Fale type accommodation add very little to the cost.
 Another common comment is that most of the beach resorts deserved a second night and the usual adventure pace of bike/kayak every day was less appropriate in Samoa.
 A few extra days will also give you better access to pleasanter flight times.

-Once your tour is confirmed (by payment of deposit) you will receive a booklet on touring Samoa, vouchers for accommodation and comprehensive itinerary notes.
+Once your tour is confirmed (by payment of deposit) you will receive a booklet on touring Samoa and comprehensive itinerary notes.
 These include more notes on what to bring (generally less than you expect) and how to prepare.